cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

             return
         }
     } else if currentChannel.state == OPEN {
-        // this is first message in upgrade handshake on this chain so we must store original channel in restore path
+        // this is first message in upgrade handshake on this chain so we must store original channel in backup channel path
-        // in case we need to restore channel later. privateStore.set(restorePath(portIdentifier, channelIdentifier), currentChannel)
+        // in case we need to restore channel later. privateStore.set(backupChannelPath(portIdentifier, channelIdentifier), currentChannel)
     } else {
         // abort transaction if current channel is not in state: UPGRADE_INIT or OPEN abortTransactionUnless(false)